Home Owner Grant for People With Disabilities

 - You occupy the residence as your principal residence

 - You meet one of the following two requirements:

-- You’re designated as a person with disabilities and you receive provincial disability assistance, hardship assistance or a supplement under the Employment and Assistance for Persons with Disabilities Act
+- You receive provincial disability assistance, hardship assistance or a supplement under the Employment and Assistance for Persons with Disabilities Act.

 Note: Qualifying for other assistance programs, like the Canadian Pension Plan (CPP) disability benefit, doesn't automatically qualify you for the home owner grant for people with disabilities.